cyhex/streamcrab/README.md

 ### Classification daemon
-By default classification daemon (moodClassifierd.py) listens on all IPs on port 6666.
+By default, the classification daemon (moodClassifierd.py) listens on all IPs on port 6666.

 Classification daemon can be started in following modes: